 Are you a woman who’s getting started in business?
 Here are some practical business tips for woman-owned businesses to help you maintain a best practices appearance at your company.
 Sometimes the best advice is the simplest.
 It’s easy to overlook the basics when you are busy strategizing and doing day-to-day tasks.

 While the number of woman-owned businesses is increasing, it’s still tougher for women to start their own business than for many men.
-Being successful takes lots of determination, but these six easy tips will help you along your journey.
+Being successful takes lots of determination, but these 6 tips will help you along your journey.

 OK, so these management tips for woman-owned business are not just for women.
 But with all the extra work woman business-owners have to do to succeed, these tips should be followed every day.

 Tip 1: Quality Control

 Make sure all your products are always the best they can be.
 Get to work before you open each day and check your inventory for things that could leave your customers less-than-satisfied.
 Make a quality checklist to be sure that every product meets your customers’ standards.